NikUstimenko/acoustotreams/_sources/tmatrix.rst.txt

 Up to here, we did all calculations for the cluster in the local basis.
 By expanding the incident and scattered fields in a basis with a single origin we can describe the same object.
 Often, a larger number of multipoles is needed to do so and some information on fields between the particles is lost.
-But, the description in a global basis can be more efficient in terms of matrix size.
+However, the description in a global basis can be more efficient in terms of matrix size.

 .. literalinclude:: examples/cluster.py